dlang/DIPs/DIPs/DIP-2NNN-QFS.md

 Whether this “unbureaucratic” handling of linkage in parameters of function pointer or delegate type with explicit linkage is desirable should be discussed by the community.

-> [!NOTE]
-> While the current implementation can *parse* linkages as part of function pointer and delegate types,
-> it does not semantically apply them to the type yet.
->
-> Help is needed on this.

 ### Side-effects